7 Most Popular Membership Site Models You Could Use

 I’m guessing it’s something along the lines of ‘something you pay for monthly in order to get access to information’, or simply ‘a private members area’.

 Whilst those are both correct there are actually many other ways a membership site can work as well, including delivering an online course or creating a thriving community.

-Whilst you can essentially create your own membership model, as we talk about in Which Membership Model Should You Use?
-There are several that are more common and that make up the majority of the membership sites that you will see.
+Whilst you can essentially create your own membership model, there are several that are more common and that make up the majority of the membership sites that you will see.

 7 Types of Membership Site You’re Likely to See: